- An effective product validation plan

-FMEA techniques are applicable to all industry sectors, though companies supplying the automotive industry or seeking compliance and registration to ISO/TS 16949, are required to use FMEA techniques to achieve product assurance.
+FMEA techniques are applicable to all industry sectors, though companies supplying the automotive industry or seeking compliance and registration to IATF 16949, are required to use FMEA techniques to achieve product assurance.

 When properly applied the FMEA process can be used to: